gtim/chessdriller/random-ideas.md

 * auto-detect if a PGN is for white or black based on number of alternative moves for either
     - warn if it seems the PGN was added to the wrong side
     - just have a single "upload PGN to rep" and let the user confirm auto-detected side
+* "skip end of line" button if no other moves are due or in learning